 Architects: Maurice Biscoe and Henry Hewitt

-English-born artist Henry Read (1851–1935) commissioned architects Maurice B. Biscoe (1871–1953) and Henry H. Hewitt (1875–1926) to design 1311 Pearl Street for his Students’ School of Art.
+English-born artist Henry Read (1851–1935) commissioned architects Maurice B. Biscoe (1871–1953) and Henry H. Hewitt (1875–1926) to design the studio & art school building, origianlly at 1311 Pearl Street, for his Students’ School of Art.
 Biscoe originally came to Denver to supervise the construction of Saint John’s Episcopal Cathedral (14th & Washington, begun in 1904).
-Although both were trained in the Beaux-Arts style, the Pearl Street building is in an Arts & Crafts style.
+Although both were trained in the Beaux-Arts style, the studio building is in an Arts & Crafts style.
 Among the best known of the Biscoe and Hewitt collaborations are the Clayton College for Boys (Martin Luther King Jr. & Colorado Boulevards, 1909–1911) and gold magnate Guilford Wood’s mansion (later Helen Bonfils’ home, 707 Washington Street).

 Read was one of the 13 founding members of the Denver Artists’ Club (1893) which later became the Denver Art Association (1917) and then the Denver Art Museum (1923).
-Kirkland recounted that Read and other members used their homes and the Pearl Street building for meetings of the Denver Artists’ Club from 1911 until 1922, when this organization was deeded Chappell House (1300 Logan, razed 1970).
+Kirkland recounted that Read and other members used their homes and the studio & art school building for meetings of the Denver Artists’ Club from 1911 until 1922, when this organization was deeded Chappell House (1300 Logan, razed 1970).

 Kirkland died in May 1981.
 Since Kirkland’s wife had already died and they had no children, family friend Hugh Grant became executor of the estate.
 Kirkland Foundation was established in 1996 to preserve and promote the works of Vance Kirkland and the other collections.
 Grant has continued to do exhibitions, hold the collection together and further build upon it.
 Kirkland Museum opened to the public on April 2, 2003, displaying a celebrated international decorative art collection, a survey of Colorado and regional art and the work of distingished Colorado painter Vance Kirkland, all shown together in an intimate, salon-style atmosphere.

-Click here for information about the studio building’s move to Bannock Street.
+Click here for information about the studio building’s new home on Bannock Street.